RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 # BGP Unnumbered like  - SONIC configuration

-BGP Unnumbered is a method to connect two (theoretically more possible, but we did not find any implementation) BGP peers without the need to specify peer IP address.
+BGP Unnumbered is a method to connect two (theoretically more is possible, but we did not find any implementation that supports it)
+BGP peers without the need to specify peer's IP address.
 Part of it is based on [rfc5549](https://datatracker.ietf.org/doc/html/rfc5549) and the rest is vendor specific.
-(Despite that the term "BGP Unnumbered" is widely used in the network industry, it has no RFC or standard, and some vendors may understand it differently) The idea behind BGP Unnumbered is to leverage IPv6 standard features to find a peer and establish BGP session:
+(Despite that the term "BGP Unnumbered" is widely used in the network industry, it has no RFC or standard, and some vendors may understand it differently.)

+The idea behind BGP Unnumbered is to leverage IPv6 standard features to find a peer and establish BGP session:
   - link local IPv6 address creation on each interface, allows to automatically assign IP for both sides
   - Router Advertisements ICMPv6 packets allows to inform the other side, what IP is assigned to the router